 But there’s not really any proof that it preserves the flavor.

-If your coffee loses the aroma, that’s probably a sign that it’s losing its flavor.
+If your coffee loses the aroma, that could be a sign that it’s losing its flavor.

 Seal Your Coffee Well